ibm-cloud-docs/CDN/how-to.md

 **Step 1:**

-On the CDN page, select your CDN, which will take you to the **Overview** page.
+On the CDN page, select your CDN, which takes you to the **Overview** page.

 **Step 2:**